Overview of Our Nutrition Program

 The goal of our program is to enable, educate and encourage people of all ages to adopt and lead healthier lifestyles.
 The program recognizes various food preferences and allergies among a large campus population and is dedicated to meeting the nutritional needs of its students, providing nutrition education and spreading nutrition awareness.
 For more information about our programs, please contact our Registered Dietitian.

-- Our onsite Registered Dietitian (RD) is involved in student and parent nutrition counseling for those with special dietary needs and works closely with the culinary team to ensure student’s dietary needs are being accommodated.
+- Our onsite Registered Dietitian (RD) is involved in student nutrition counseling for those with special dietary needs and works closely with the culinary team to ensure students' dietary needs are being accommodated.
 Individual students are able to meet with the RD, managers and chef to make arrangements for specially prepared food when the daily menu offerings do not meet their needs.

 - RD collaborates with the chefs in developing and planning a four-week menu cycle that incorporates a variety of menu options to satisfy a number of special diets (made without gluten, vegetarian, vegan, etc.)